Donating Hair For Wigs

 Can you donate hair that has been dyed?

-The Australia Alopecia Areata Foundation does not accept hair which has been colour treated, dyed, chemically straightened or chemically curled.
+The Australia Alopecia Areata Foundation and Variety Hair With Heart do not accept hair which has been colour treated, dyed, chemically straightened or chemically curled.
 It’s best to wait until any kind of dye has completely grown out as the chemicals in these processes may mean the hair fibres will break down during the wig making process.

 Can I donate with curly hair?